What Happens If You Delay Gallbladder Surgery?

 If you are experiencing ongoing symptoms or are unsure whether surgery is needed, a specialist consultation can help guide your care.

-👉 Call 02 9565 5514 to book a consultation.
+👉 Call 02 9565 5514 to book a consultation or book online.

 Consultations are available in Newtown and via Telehealth.